Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 If you often make payments overseas, today’s online money specialists can help you keep on top of your business overseas or take care of family members back home from one flexible account.
-These foreign currency accounts aren’t just about helping you manage your finances — you’ll also save time and money with streamlined transactions.
+Foreign currency accounts aren’t just about helping you manage your finances — you’ll also save time and money with streamlined transactions.

 What is a foreign currency account?